Frequently Asked Questions About Online Mental Support

 - Stress and anxiety

 - The challenges of aging

-Whether an issue is affecting you, your family or work life, I can help.
-Because my consulting is focused on practical problem solving in the here and now, you’ll get results faster.
+Whether you are struggling with an issue, your family relationships, or your work life, I can help.
+Because my consulting focuses on practical problem-solving in the here and now, you’ll get results faster.

-How do you help me deal with my personal problems?
+How does mental help online chat help me deal with my personal problems?

 - Help you identify current pressures and challenges.